College players will need to opt-in to upcoming WNBA draft

 The Longhorns star will play in the Big 12 Tournament next week, as well as potentially the NCAA Tournament.
 She averaged nearly 21 points and 12.2 rebounds this season for the team.

 The 6-foot-5 center is projected to be one of the top picks in the draft.
-The Dallas Wings hold both the first and second pick in the upcoming draft.
+The Dallas Wings hold both the first and second picks in the upcoming draft.

 The NBA implemented similar rules, making players opt-in for the draft.